Y0Coss/docs-fork/pages/web_cloud/managed_hosting/01-managed-wordpress-getting-started/guide.en-gb.md

 - Creation and management of managed WordPress sites.
 - Import of external sites.
-- Automatic CMS and plugin updates.
+- Automatic WordPress and plugin updates.
 - Display of your website status in a dashboard in your Control Panel.

 > [!primary]
 >
-> Other features, such as advanced domain management, cloning, staging, and FTP/SSH access — will be gradually added during the **Beta** and **GA (General Availability)** phases.
+> Other features, such as advanced domain management, cloning and staging will be gradually added during the **Beta** and **GA (General Availability)** phases.

 ### Features